Senate Demands Answers: Condemns AT&T and Snowflake Over Devastating Data Breach

 • Violated personal data:

-• The AT&T and Snowflake data breaches would have a severe negative impact on customers, particularly in light of the compromised personal information.
-Numerous sensitive pieces of information, such as names, addresses, Social Security numbers, bank account information, and account details, may have been compromised in the attack.
-Cybercriminals may exploit this information for identity theft, fraud, and other nefarious purposes.
+• The AT&T and Snowflake data breaches would have devastating consequences for their customers, especially due to the sensitive nature of the information that has fallen into the wrong hands.
+Information such as names, addresses, Social Security numbers, bank account information and account details may have been exposed in the attack.
+This information can be used by cybercriminals for identity theft, fraud and other malicious activities.
 It is very important to them.

 • Loss of money: